-In sum, although social information and social cognitive theories differ in nature, both theories provide support for the proposed gossip-cynicism relationship.
-Social information theory helps explain the foundation of gossip-cynicism relationship, whereas social cognitive theory helps clarify the mechanism of how and why negative gossip may lead to employee cynicism.
-Furthermore, following the aforementioned analysis and dichotomy of gossip at work (job-related gossip vs. non-job-related gossip), we suggest that job-related gossip (JRG) and non-job-related gossip (NJG) differ in their relationship with employee cynicism.
+In summary, although social information and social cognitive theories differ in nature, both theories provide support for the proposed gossip-cynicism relationship.
+Social information theory helps explain the foundation of gossip-cynicism relationship, whereas social cognitive theory helps clarify the mechanism of how and why negative gossip may lead to ECN.
+Furthermore, following the aforementioned analysis and dichotomy of gossip at work (JRG vs. NJG), we suggest that JRG and NJG differ in their relationship with ECN.
 To begin with, as NJG is not related to the job, employees tend to pay less attention to NJG and may not respond to the source of gossip vehemently.
 As NJG is more related to personal life, employees may not attribute the pressure of that gossip such as colleagues or the organisation.
-Different from NJG, JRG may have higher possibility to influence employee's perception and their behaviours at work, as it is linked to their job and the people they work with (e.g. colleagues, customers).
-Thus, two specific hypotheses are proposed below:
+Different from NJG, JRG may have higher possibility to influence employees' perception and their behaviours at work, as it is linked to their job and the people they work with (e.g. colleagues, customers).
+Thus, two specific hypotheses are proposed as follows:

-H1: Job-related gossip (JRG) has a stronger effect on employee cynicism.
+H1: Job-related gossip has a stronger effect on employee cynicism.

-H2: Non-job-related gossip (NJG) has a weaker effect on employee cynicism.
+H2: Non-job-related gossip has a weaker effect on employee cynicism.

-(These two hypotheses suggest that, compared to NJG, JRG is more likely to predict cynicism).
+(These two hypotheses suggest that, compared to NJG, JRG is more likely to predict cynicism.)

-Antecedents of job-related gossip and non job-related gossip
+Antecedents of job-related gossip and non-job-related gossip

-In order to underpin the development of the hypotheses, two antecedents of job-related gossip (JRG) and non-job-related gossip (NJG), psychological contract violation and abusive supervision are outlined below for completeness.
+In order to underpin the development of the hypotheses, two antecedents of JRG and NJG, psychological contract violation (PCV) and abusive supervision (AS), are outlined below for completeness.

 Psychological contract describes an individual's beliefs, shaped by the organisation regarding the terms of an exchange between an individual and the organisation (Rousseau, 1995).
 Robinson (1996) defines psychological contract as the employee's perception of what they owe to their employers and what their employers owe to them.
 The interpretation of psychological contract between employee and employer may not be necessarily shared by both parties as it is highly perceptual and subjective.
 Scholars also indicate that the differences in perceptions may result in one party believing that the other has violated the terms of the contract.
-Employees' perceptions of the obligations established at the time of employment may change as the years of employment increases; hence, employees tend to attribute increasing perceived obligation from their employer while their own perceived obligation decreases (Robinson, Kraatz & Rousseau, 1994).
-In light of Robinson et al.'s view, one can regard psychological contract violation as an emotional and affective state that may follow from the belief that one's organisation has failed to adequately maintain the psychological contract.
+Employees' perceptions of the obligations established at the time of employment may change as the years of employment increases; hence, employees tend to attribute increasing perceived obligation from their employer while their own perceived obligation decreases (Robinson, Kraatz, & Rousseau, 1994).
+In light of Robinson et al.'s view, one can regard PCV as an emotional and affective state that may follow from the belief that one's organisation has failed to adequately maintain the psychological contract.
 Robinson et al. also indicate that violation leads to low organisational commitment, less organisational citizenship behaviour and poor job satisfaction.